jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 ---

-### Trend Model (with changepoints $$\delta$$) Demonstration & Example
+### Visual & Technical Decomposition for The Trend Model

-> **Remarks**: Following with our technical demonstrative work below, we will only showcase the effect of *Linear Trend*, as it's being the default & conventional approach in most cases.
+> **Remarks**: Following with our technical demonstrative work below in Python, we will only showcase the effect of *Linear Trend*, as it's being the default & conventional approach in most cases.
 Though in short, we primarily seek to elucidate the importance of our defined priors & their transformed variables, the roles they play thus how, together, they construct our trend model as a component in the overarching GLM.

 ---